WaqasHusain/aws_project1/README.md

 This project can be completed staying within AWS free tier.

 A user will be able to access a static website hosted in S3 bucket, and view and create events lists, also user can subscribe to event notification list.
-API will be handling back end processing.
+Lambda functions will be handling back end processing.

+Services Used are mentioned below:

+AWS S3: Host the frontend and store event data in a JSON file.
+AWS SNS: Manage email subscriptions and send event notifications.
+AWS Lambda: Handle backend logic for creating events and managing subscriptions.
+AWS API Gateway: Provide endpoints for frontend to communicate with backend services.
+IAM Roles & Policies: Secure access to AWS resources like S3 and SNS.